LucySargent/crowdfunding/README.md

 ![image](https://user-images.githubusercontent.com/86648895/134754607-d6abe65c-7c1c-49e8-872b-8a37a1c1aaea.png)

-Instructions to create a new project:
+Request body to create a new project:

 ```json
 {